galetaire/spahousing/pages/posts/price.md

 # Interpretation and observations

-The chart from above compares Idealista and notary prices.
-Both trends are very similar.
-However, the notary price tends to be always below the Idealista price.
+Both trends are similar, however, the price according to the notaries is always below the Idealista price.
 This discrepancy could be explained by the fact that the Idealista price shows the price proposed by the seller, while the notary price shows the price paid by the buyer.

 The _"Spread"_ and the _"Sharp change"_ are intended to serve as signals to capture trend changes.